If your dog has suffered a sudden trauma or is experiencing any life-threatening symptoms, please call us immediately at: (760) 456-9556

-- If he or she is passive, fashion a makeshift stretcher and gently lift him or her onto it.
+- If he or she is passive, fashion a makeshift stretcher and gently lift them onto it.

 - Take care to support the neck and back in case they have suffered any spinal injuries.

-Once secured, immediately transport him or her to an emergency dog clinic.
+Once secured, immediately transport them to an emergency dog clinic.
 If possible, call ahead to alert the staff to your pending arrival so they can adequately prepare while you are en route.

 First Aid For Dogs